cfogelberg/node-error-server/README.md

 ## Running

-There are two ways of running SES:
+There are two ways of running SES.
+In a terminal:

-- In a terminal
--- Execute the shell script `src/server/nodemon-server.sh`
+1. Execute the shell script `src/server/nodemon-server.sh`

-- With upstart and monit (this is more robust than using nodemon and the terminal) -- Update the simple-error-server.*.override files as needed -- Copy `build/*` to `/var/node/simple-error-server`, chown to match the user in simple-error-server.conf -- Copy `simple-error-server.conf` to `/etc/init`
+With upstart and monit (this is more robust than using nodemon and the terminal):

+1. Update the simple-error-server.*.override files as needed
+2. Copy `build/*` to `/var/node/simple-error-server`, chown to match the user in simple-error-server.conf
+3. Copy `simple-error-server.conf` to `/etc/init`
--- sudo initctl reload-configuration
+4. sudo initctl reload-configuration
--- sudo start simple-error-server
+5. sudo start simple-error-server

 ## Version control